jalenalee/jalenalee/README.md

 ### 👋🏼 Hey!
 It's Jalena, welcome to my small but growing collection of projects. 🌿

 Tech is reshaping how we learn and come together.
 But, now more than ever, we see how the world isn’t equitable to certain groups — like new immigrants with financial and language barriers, students that don’t go to desirable schools, freshman founders — leaving an uphill climb between the impact they’re capable of, and what society expects from them.
+I want to do my part in levelling the playing field.

 I **currently** am working to solve this problem: